Allan Carr: Personal life and death

-Carr died on June 29, 1999, in Beverly Hills, California from liver cancer.
+Carr died from liver cancer on June 29, 1999, in Beverly Hills, California.
+His ashes were scattered in front of his former Diamond Head house on Oahu by Ann-Margret, her husband Roger Smith, and Martin Menard.
 At the time of his death, he split his time between his homes in Beverly Hills and Palm Springs, and was working on bringing Ken Ludwig's Tony-winning comedy Lend Me a Tenor to Australia and the UK, and was preparing a new Broadway show, The New Musical Adventures of Tom Sawyer.

-His ashes were scattered at sea by Ann-Margret, Roger Smith, and Martin Menard in front of his former Diamond Head estate on the island of Oahu, Hawaii.
+Director Roman Polanski, who had recently been arrested in a statutory rape case, received a standing ovation at Carr's "Rolodex" party.

 In 2017, a documentary about Carr's life was released entitled The Fabulous Allan Carr.
 The film's director, Jeffrey Schwarz, said, "Although it was no secret that Allan Carr was gay, he never formally acknowledged it publicly.
 The word 'flamboyant' was used to describe him, a code word."